9 Differences Between Disneyland and Walt Disney World You Never Knew Existed

 There are a number of benefits of staying at a Disney-owned hotel if you’re visiting a Disney theme park.
 At the Magic Kingdom, you can receive Extra Magic Hours (early entry and late night hours), priority Fastpass+, access to Magical Express, and free parking.
 These incentives often make staying at a Disney hotel more attractive and cost-effective than staying somewhere else.
 At the Disney Hotel in Anaheim, the only benefit of staying on property is the Extra Magic Hours.
 However, since it’s smaller and closer to non-Disney hotels, there are a number of less expensive places to stay around the theme park.

 You’ll find Sleeping Beauty’s Castle at Disneyland, while the taller Cinderella’s Castle is the centerpiece of the Magic Kingdom at WDW.
-Check out magical, mind-blowing facts about Disneyland.
+Speaking of castles and mystical creatures, make sure you read up on your Disney trivia before going to these magical places.

 FastPass and FastPass+